Brooklyn Newborn + Family Portrait Session

-This week, on our studio news, I’d like to talk about little dude, named Easton.
+This week, on our studio news, I’d like to talk about a little dude, named Easton.

-Here’s the good, the bad and ugly :).
+Here’s the good, the bad, and the ugly :).
 We like animals, we like pets.
-Both before and after we got married, Angela and I used to have pets… dogs, parrots, fish and all require lots of time and TLC.
+Both before and after we got married, Angela and I used to have pets… dogs, parrots, and fish and all required lots of time and TLC.
 We now have four kids, so no time for pets.
-In our studio, we welcome pets however, few things we need to consider before pets come in.
+In our studio, we welcome pets, however, few things we need to consider before pets come in.
 First, pet owners need to be able to control the pet while not being photographed.
-Second, once we are done with 4 legged family member, its better to take the one into the carrier or walk in the park for few hrs.
-Last, but not least, we need to consider the next clients (are they allergic to animals?), do we have time between current session and next to clean with hydrogen peroxide such as Lysol.
-It seems like a “line” but its the reality, we aren’t just about photographing and making a living, we care about safety of the children, adults and of course quality of the final product.
+Second, once we are done with 4 legged family member, it’s better to take the one into the carrier or walk in the park for a few hrs.
+Last, but not least, we need to consider the next clients (are they allergic to animals?), do we have time between the current session and the next to clean with hydrogen peroxide such as Lysol.
+It seems like a “line” but it’s the reality, we aren’t just about photographing and making a living, we care about the safety of the children, and adults and of course quality of the final product.

 …and froggy we got.

-After series of images on this backdrop we changed it up and moved on.
+After a series of images on this backdrop, we changed it up and moved on.

 From then on, we changed the background and began incorporating additional accessories 🙂 such as his best friend.

 The Creative Prop Scene which was chosen by the parents was Easton in the bed with his guard protecting him.

 We finished the session with a family picture, where everyone, all four members of the family were photographed

 No such thing as a perfect session, like many there are some challenges and often it is a child’s temperament.
 We, the parents and photography/post-production crew, together overcame the challenges and were able to deliver a wonderful selection of images to be shared and treasured for years to come.